Ashgrove Uniting Church: Ashgrove

+Methodism in Brisbane

 Methodism arose as a group movement within the Church of England in the early 18th century during the industrial and agrarian revolutions.
 It spread rapidly throughout the United States of America in the late 18th and early 19th centuries through itinerant preachers and later throughout the world through Methodist missionaries.
 The term "Methodism" arose from the methodical way the Christian faith was approached and included an emphasis on preaching, evangelism, a love for singing, and social activism.

+First Methodist church

 The first Methodist church in Brisbane, a modest brick chapel, was constructed in 1849 on the corner of Albert Street and Burnett Lane, which was replaced in 1856 by a larger building, and then in 1889 by the Albert Street Methodist Church (now the Albert Street Uniting Church).
 As other Methodist churches were established in burgeoning Brisbane suburbs at this time, the Albert Street church was viewed as the central Methodist Church for Brisbane.

 The population of the Grove Estate slowly increased in the late 19th century, and a Wesleyan Methodist Sunday school was started in 1889 in a private home.
 Methodist Church services were held in both a private residence and a tent, and given by Reverend Ellison who visited from the Paddington circuit.
 In 1891 the Grove Estate congregation managed to have an 1880s timber church, that had served as the Red Hill Wesleyan Church, relocated to a recently acquired site on Harry Street, which had been bought for £70.
 This was the first church established on the Grove Estate.
 Initially known as the Grove Estate Wesleyan Church, it not only held religious services and Sunday school, but also musical concerts and community meetings.

 Initially, the Grove Estate church belonged to the Ithaca Methodist circuit.
 By 1903, it had become clear that the church would need to be extended to cope with the growing congregation.
 Additions were made to the timber church, which were completed in early 1904.
 In the same year, the Grove Estate church became part of the Paddington Methodist circuit.